Purpose

 |---|---|

-| START TRANSACTION [READ ONLY | READ WRITE] | Starts a transaction.
-After a transaction is started, the subsequent SQL data operation statements (such as INSERT, UPDATE, and DELETE) do not take effect until it is explicitly committed.
+| START TRANSACTION [READ ONLY | READ WRITE ] | Starts a transaction.
+Once a transaction is started, subsequent SQL data operation statements (such as INSERT, UPDATE, and DELETE) will only take effect until the transaction is explicitly committed.

 |

-| BEGIN | BEGIN and BEGIN WORK are used as aliases of START TRANSACTION. |
+| BEGIN | BEGIN and BEGIN WORK are aliases for START TRANSACTION |

-| COMMIT | Commits the current transaction. |
+| COMMIT | Commits the current transaction |

-| ROLLBACK | Rolls back the current transaction. |
+| ROLLBACK | Rolls back the current transaction |

-| SET TRANSACTION {READ ONLY | READ WRITE} | Sets the current transaction to the READ ONLY or READ WRITE mode. |
+| SET TRANSACTION {READ ONLY | READ WRITE} | Sets the current transaction to READ ONLY or READ WRITE mode |

 Examples